 The intent of this section is to summarize important, interesting accident statistics and other boating safety issues and trends, many of which are detailed in data tables later in the report.
-The ACCIDENT STATISTICS and OTHER STATISTICS generated in the template report present total numbers and key rates for the report period and, as available and pertinent, the percentage and rate changes from the previous report period.
+The ACCIDENT STATISTICS and OTHER STATISTICS (registered recreational vessels and boater education/certificates issued) generated in the template report present total numbers and key rates for the report period and, as available and pertinent, the percentage and rate changes from the previous report period.
 The summary can be constructed from these statistics.